Courses & Gatherings

 If my institute is teaching a course that I have already taken previously for credit, am I required to take the course again because I’m in PathwayConnect?

-All 18–30-year-old PathwayConnect students are required to take one institute course per semester.
+All 18– to 30-year-old PathwayConnect students are required to take one institute course per semester.
 If the course being taught in a given semester is one a student has already taken for credit, the student can consider taking a different institute class if one is available.
 Students in this situation should discuss options with their local institute director.

 Assignments & Grades